On-Prem Documentation

 - AWS MANUAL PROCESS: STEP 13A once the bastion is built and the project is staged

-For automation, the on-prem entrypoints are:
+For automation, the on-prem operator entrypoints are: